mwiha/Bussiness-tracker/README.md

 ## Description

-- This is a blog website where you can create and share you thoughts.
+- TheBlog is a web application that allows users to express themselves through writing articles and posting the in the application.

 ## Features